DUNE-DAQ/daq-buildtools/docs/README.md

 To get set up, you'll need access to the ups product area `/cvmfs/dunedaq.opensciencegrid.org/products`, as is the case, e.g., on the lxplus machines at CERN.

-## Setup `daq-buildtools`
+## Setup of `daq-buildtools`

-`daq-buildtools` is a simple package that provides environment and building utilities for the DAQ Suite.
+`daq-buildtools` is a package which provides environment and building utilities for the DAQ Suite.
 It is available via cvmfs or cloning the repository to local disk.

 To use `daq-buildtools` from cvmfs, simply do: